Unified Payments Interface: Qatar

 Commercial Bank of Qatar announced launch of UPI service for remittance on 15 March 2023.
 The transactions can be completed within 60 seconds and will be available 24 hours, 7 days a week.
 On 11 July 2024, NIPL and QNB Group signed a deal for the introduction of QR-code-based UPI payments via the QNB merchant network throughout Qatar.
 This strategic initiative, according to Adel Ali Al-Malki, senior executive vice president of QNB Group Retail Banking, would boost the travel and hospitality industries and enable local businesses to prosper in a fast-paced digital economy.
 In February 2025, Indian Ambassador Vipul declared the full implementation of UPI at the Web Summit Qatar.

 The first retailer to accept UPI transactions using QR codes is Qatar Duty Free.
 UPI acceptance at specific point-of-sale terminals was made possible by a collaboration between NIPL, QNB Group, and the Japanese payment gateway NETSTARS.

-Sri Lanka

-On 21 July 2023, President Ranil Wickremesinghe and Prime Minister Narendra Modi signed an agreement for UPI acceptance in Sri Lanka.
-On 14 October 2023, Narendra Modi announced that India and Sri Lanka are working on connecting UPI with Lanka Pay.
-On 10 November 2023, the successful integration was shown by scanning LANKAQR with PhonePe.
-As per LankaPay CEO Channa de Silva, the integration will help Indian tourists pay in 450K+ locations in Sri Lanka.
-The Ministry of External Affairs declared that on 12 February 2024, UPI would be introduced in Sri Lanka.
-The service will be formally launched via video conference by President Ranil Wickremesinghe of Sri Lanka and Prime Minister Narendra Modi, according to the Reserve Bank of India (RBI).

-PhonePe implemented cross-border UPI functionality with LankaPay on 15 May 2024.
-In Sri Lanka, Indian PhonePe users can pay with UPI by scanning the LANKAQR code.